Anton Yelchin

 Anton Yelchin as a child

-Six months after their son's birth, the Yelchins received refugee status and emigrated to the United States, settling in California.
-There, Viktor began a coaching career (including mentoring Olympic champion Sasha Cohen), and Irina became a producer of grand ice shows.
-At first, the family spoke only Russian, so Anton's first words were in his native language.
+When Anton was just six months old, the Yelchins gained refugee status and made their way to California.
+Viktor launched a coaching career there (including training Olympic champion Sasha Cohen), while Irina became a producer of spectacular ice shows.
+The family spoke only Russian at home, so Anton's first words came out in his native tongue.
 However, he grew up bilingual, speaking both Russian and English equally well.

 Anton Yelchin with his parents